Project overview

 Franck Aynes, Head of Supply Chain - ad interim, WFP Chad

-WFP’s Supply Chain & Delivery Division is now working with Google and the WFP Innovation Accelerator to bring Route The Meals to scale, starting with the 6-month Google Humanitarian Ventures Accelerator (Jan 2024 – June 2024).
+The WFP Route the Meals team is now working with Google and the WFP Innovation Accelerator to bring Route The Meals to scale through the WFP Humanitarian Ventures Accelerator.
 During the coming months, Route the Meals will be piloted in several countries to streamline the solution and enhance its functionalities.

 Meet the team